 Helped me 18

-They are highly efficient and have wide spectrum of action...
+They are highly efficient and have wide spectrum of activity.
 Among the most popular drugs are Ciprofloxacin and Levofloxacin.

-These analogous medicines are successfully used in the field of pulmonology and otolaryngology.
-With their help, ailments associated with inflammation of the ENT organs, pulmonary diseases and diseases of the respiratory tract are treated.
+These analogue medicines are successfully used in the field of pulmonology and otolaryngology.
+With their help, ailments associated with inflammation of the ENT organs are treated, lung diseases and respiratory diseases.
 Respiratory infections are no exception.

-Both drugs are successfully used to treat progressive form of tuberculosis.
+Both drugs have been successfully used in the treatment progressive form of tuberculosis.
 To understand which remedy is better, it is advisable to consider in more detail the features of each of them and compare the effectiveness of the drugs.

 Ciprofloxacin

-Ciprofloxacin is a classic fluoroquinolone showing increased activity against staphylococci and chlamydia...
-As for diseases that develop as a result of pneumococcal infection entering the body, the drug is ineffective against them.
+Ciprofloxacin is a classic fluoroquinolone with increased activity against staphylococci and chlamydia.
+As for diseases that develop as a result of pneumococcal infection entering the body, the drug is ineffective in their regard.

 Photo 1.
-Packaging of Ciprofloxacin in the form of tablets with a dosage of 250 mg.
-Producer "OZ GNTSLS".
+Packing Ciprofloxacin in the form of tablets with a dosage of 250 mg.
+Producer "OZ GNTsLS".

-Ciprofloxacin is prescribed for respiratory tuberculosis...
-In some cases, complex treatment is carried out with Pyrazinamide, Streptomycin and Isoniazid...
-It has been clinically proven that monotherapy for tuberculosis is less effective.
+Ciprofloxacin is prescribed for respiratory tuberculosis.
+In some cases, there is complex treatment With Pyrazinamide, Streptomycin and Isoniazid.
+It has been clinically proven that monotherapy against tuberculosis is less effective.

 Indications for use

-• acute bronchitis, and exacerbations of the disease in a chronic form;
+• acute bronchitis, and exacerbation of the disease in chronic form;

 • pulmonary inflammation;

-• inflammation of the middle ear - otitis media;
+• inflammation of the middle ear - otitis;

 • sinusitis;